harismuneer/Ultimate-Social-Scrapers/README.md

 ### How to Run

-- Fill your Facebook credentials into [`src/credentials.yaml`](src/credentials.yaml)
+- Fill your Facebook credentials into [`credentials.yaml`](credentials.yaml)
-- Edit the [`src/input.txt`](src/input.txt) file and add many profiles links as you want in the following format with each link on a new line:
+- Edit the [`input.txt`](input.txt) file and add many profiles links as you want in the following format with each link on a new line:

 Make sure the link only contains the username or id number at the end and not any other stuff.
 Make sure its in the format mentioned above.

 > Note: There are two modes to download Friends Profile Pics and the user's Photos: Large Size and Small Size.
-You can change the following variables.
+You can change the following variables in [`scraper/scraper.py`](scraper/scraper.py#L30).
 By default they are set to Small Sized Pics because its really quick while Large Size Mode takes time depending on the number of pictures to download

 ```python
 # whether to download the full image or its thumbnail (small size)